tonyc/open890/README.md

 This is due to open890's client-server architecture, and it needs permission to open a port (4000) for the local webserver.
 Only choose the "private network" option for open890.

+## Network Safety/Security

+open890 runs a web server on port `4000` and binds to `0.0.0.0` (all interfaces) on the machine it runs on.
+If this is not acceptable, please do not run open890.

+Please note that the web interface **is not secured with a password**, and it assumes that you will run it on a trusted network.
+This is equivalent to running a computer with ARCP-890 left running.
+Again, if you are not OK with this, please do not run open890.

+Future releases may incorporate a basic level of authentication to access the web interface, or allow the IP address/port binding to be changed.

 ## Getting Help

 If you encounter a bug, please [open a discussion](https://github.com/tonyc/open890/discussions).
 Please do not directly email me for technical support!